Marvel Press: Marvel Books

 Marvel Books division was set up in 1982 to initially published coloring books and sticker sets, and was intended to also publish prose novels.
 Harry Flynn was hired as vice president of Marvel Books.
-In 1986, Marvel agreed with Fisher Price to launch a Fisher Price line with 15 books in 1986 and 32 books in 1987.
+In 1986, Marvel reached an agreement with Fisher-Price to launch a Fisher-Price line with 15 books in 1986 and 32 books in 1987.

 Beginning in 1994, Berkley Boulevard and the since-defunct Byron Preiss Multimedia Company joined to publish Marvel prose novels until Preiss' legal troubles caused a temporary halt to the line in June 1999.
 Berkley completed the line in 2000 with a total of 45 novels and seven anthologies.
 The Preiss Company also teamed with Pocket Books from 1996 to 1997 for a young adult books line, including two choose-your-own-adventure books.
 In 2000 Preiss' BP Books/iBooks launched a new book line, distributed by Simon & Schuster, that ended in 2002.